 - engagement with online material for 5 weeks followed by 1-week face-to-face contact in Albany

-- Crawley students are invited to enrol in this unit.
+- Crawley students are invited to enrol in this unit but should be aware that they will be required to attend a one week residential field-based study in Albany.
 Local student accommodation is available.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.